HabanaAI/Model-References/PyTorch/nlp/finetuning/huggingface/bert/README.md

 #### MRPC
 - BERT Large fine-tuning with MRPC dataset for FP32 and BF16 mixed precision in Lazy mode.
 - BERT Base fine-tuning for FP32 with MRPC dataset in Eager mode.

-### RoBERTa Fine-Tuning
-#### SQuAD
-- RoBERTa Large fine-tuning for FP32 and BF16 mixed precision for SQuADv1.1 dataset in Eager mode and Lazy mode.
-- Multi-card (1 server = 8 cards) support for RoBERTa Large fine-tuning with FP32 and BF16 mixed precision in Lazy mode.
-- RoBERTa Base fine-tuning for FP32 and BF16 mixed precision with SQuAD dataset in Eager mode and lazy mode.

-### ALBERT Fine-Tuning
-#### SQuAD
-- ALBERT Large and XXLarge BF16 mixed precision fine-tuning for SQuADv1.1 dataset in Eager and Lazy mode.
-- ALBERT Large FP32 fine-tuning for SQuADv1.1 dataset in Lazy mode.
-- Multi card (1 server = 8 cards) support for ALBERT Large and XXLarge BF16 Mixed precision fine tuning for SQuADv1.1 dataset in Lazy mode.

-### ELECTRA Fine-Tuning
-#### SQuAD
-- ELECTRA Large discriminator FP32 and BF16 mixed precision for SQuADv1.1 dataset in Eager mode and Lazy mode.
-- Multi-card (1 server = 8 cards) support for ELECTRA Large discriminator fine-tuning with FP32 and BF16 mixed precision in Lazy mode.

 ### Reference Script